binhe-lab/C037-Cand-auris-adhesin/02-case-studies/07-Cauris-polymorphism/README.md

 1. Variability in the TANGO predicted Beta-aggregation sequences.
 1. TBD

+# Updates
+## 2021-05-22 [HB]
+Removed strain 6684 from the analysis.
+I manually commented out the three rows in `output/seq-feature/cauris-renamed-seqinfo.tsv` and since the R script I wrote for assembling the data and plotting them starts with this result file, editing this one file is sufficient to remove the three strains from the R analysis.

 # Analysis
 ## 1. Obtain sequences
 I performed blastp with the PF11765 domain sequence from XP_028889033 against the combined protein sequence library from five _C. auris_ strains (two clade II strains were used from the Muñoz et al 2018 paper).
 See `blast/README.md` for details.
 The resulting fasta file is soft linked to the `input` folder in this analysis.